-A victim is someone who has a mentality of everything happening to them being someone else’s fault.
+A victim has the mentality that everything that happens to them is someone else’s fault.
 They are easily offended and emotional.
 They generally either cry or react in anger.
 They feel like the world is stacked against them, no one is for them, and they are all on their own.
 They look into every situation, searching for the point where they have been attacked, rejected, or left out.
 Their eyes are always looking at how someone wants to hurt them.
-They can’t climb their way out of the valley because the valley is where they live and stay.
+They can’t climb their way out of the valley because that’s where they live and stay.

-They find their being in there.
+They find their identity as victims.
 Their identity is caught up in never being wrong but always being wronged.
 They aren’t leaders.
 They are not successful.
-They shoot themselves in the foot half the time.
-You will never hear them say, “Here is what I did wrong….”
-But you will always hear them say, “Here is what so-and-so did wrong….”
-They complain.
+Half of the time, they shoot themselves in the foot.
+They will never say, “Here is what I did wrong…” But you will always hear them say, “Here is what so-and-so did wrong…” They complain.
 They are atmosphere-changers.
 They can take a joyful, loving atmosphere and make it negative.
-They can turn the tide of momentum to a crash.
+They can turn the tide of momentum into a crash.
 These people weigh things down because the glass is always half empty.
 Their eyes can’t see through new perspectives.
 Thankfulness is not on their lips.
 Everything they do, someone else is to blame.

 “Maybe this isn’t just someone else’s fault.
 Maybe it was mine.
-If it was my fault, I can’t change anyone else, but I can change me.
+If it was my fault, I can’t change anyone else, but I can change myself.
 I can change my thoughts; I can change my perspectives.
 All things are possible.
 This pit is not where I belong.
 It is not my calling.
 It is not my purpose.
 I belong in a victory position on a mountaintop.
-I am going to believe not everyone is out to get me but, instead, people are out to love me and help me.
+I will believe that not everyone is out to get me; instead, people are out to love me and help me.

-“I assume the best about people though what they say feels twisted, like it’s supposed to be hurtful.
-I know their heart.
+“I assume the best about people through what they say feels twisted like it’s supposed to be hurtful.
+I know their hearts.
 I have seen their fruit.
 I’ve seen the actions of their love.
 This one thing is not going to make me change my mind.
 I believe the best about them.
 I am not rejected or left out.
 I am accepted, loved, and safe.
-If they are angry, maybe I need to reach out to them and try to shepherd their heart back into life, out of an offended or victim mentality and into victory.”
+If they are angry, maybe I need to reach out to them and try to shepherd their heart back into life, out of an offended or victim mentality, and into victory.”

 Victors want other people to be victorious with them.
 They want to pull people out of the valley and help them see their gifts.
 They truly put themselves last and others first—or they try.
 They know the truth.
 They are bold.
 When they are emotional, it’s because they see other people who aren’t walking in victory.
 They know there is a better way, a better side.
 They are not easily offended.
 They are loving, kind, and strong.
 They will probably intimidate you because their confidence is sure and is not in themselves.
 They have been on the losing end before, and they long to populate the winning side.